notallm/notallm.github.io/index.md

 layout: base
 ---

-I am a creative builder interested in A(G)I, NLP, generative AI, efficient data modeling, and applications of algorithms.
-I love to work on research, product, and nice problems.
+I am a creative builder and researcher interested in A(G)I, NLP, generative AI, efficient data modeling, and applications of algorithms.
+I love to work on products and nice problems.
-I also love philosophy and to think.

 I am currently working as an AI inference research intern at a Mozilla-backed [stealth startup](https://en.wikipedia.org/wiki/Stealth_startup) and pursuing independent research on various technologies.

-I am building [Lipsti.cc](https://lipsti.cc) on the side, a research studio building AI experiences to augment human thought and creativity.
+I am building [Lipsti.cc](https://lipsti.cc) on the side, a product studio building AI experiences to augment human thought and creativity.
-Check out our first flagship product, [TextbookGPT](https://book.lipsti.cc).
+Check out our first product, [TextbookGPT](https://book.lipsti.cc).

 Previously an engineering summer apprentice at Google.
 Developed [Classframe](https://aarushgupta.com/classframe).

-I like to imagine that the growth of my projects over time represents how much I've learned over the years.
+I also did some independent research with Phil Mui, PhD (SVP at Salesforce AI).

+I love reading, thinking, volleyball, and logic.
+I was born in San Diego and brought up in the Bay Area.

 <div class = "projects">
 {% for project in site.data.projects %}